-- 6. Plaintiff Katelyn Ebner is 25 years old, was raised in Kennesaw, Georgia, and graduated from Kennesaw State University.
+- 6. Plaintiff Katelyn Ebner is 25 years old, was raised in Kennesaw, Georgia, and received her certification from the International School of Skin, Nailcare and Massage Therapy in 2014.
 She currently works as a waitress at a restaurant where she is often required to work late at night and in back-to-back shifts.
 She had no arrest record prior to the events at issue in this case. - 7.
 Plaintiff Princess Mbamara is 27 years old and is currently a student and biology major at Atlanta Metropolitan State College.
 She was born in Lagos, Nigeria and immigrated to the United States with her family in 1997 at the age of 7, and is applying to become a United States citizen.
 She is planning to attend medical school. - 8.
 Plaintiff Ayokunle Oriyomi is 21 years old and was under the age of 21 at the time of the incident.
 He was born and raised in the town of Powder Springs in Cobb County, Georgia, and is currently a student and an accounting major at Auburn University.
 He frequently returns home to Powder Springs to visit his family and friends.
 He had no arrest record prior to the events at issue in this case. - 9.
+Plaintiff Brittany Penwell is 21 years old and was under the age of 21 at the time of the incident.
+She was born and raised in the town of Blue Ridge, Georgia, and is currently a stay-at-home mom in Ducktown, Tennessee.
+She used to visit family in Austell, Georgia on a regular basis, but has not returned to Cobb County after the events of this Complaint.

-Defendant Cobb County Police Officer and so-called Drug Recognition Expert (hereinafter "DRE") Tracy "T.T."
+- 10. Defendant Cobb County Police Officer and so-called Drug Recognition Expert (hereinafter "DRE") Tracy "T.T."
 Carroll is sued in his individual capacity.
 At all times relevant to the Complaint, Carroll acted under the color of law.
 The supervisors in his chain of command during the relevant time period were Gregory Lane Johnson, then-Lieutenant Greg Abbott, Major R.C.
 Sampson, Deputy Chief Ronnie Price, and then-Chief John Houser.
-Plaintiffs reserve the right to substitute and/or join additional Defendants as new information arises concerning Defendant Carroll's supervision.

-10. Defendant Cobb County is a Georgia municipality subject to suit.
+Plaintiffs reserve the right to substitute and/or join additional Defendants as new information arises concerning Defendant Carroll's supervision. - 11.
+Defendant Cobb County is a Georgia municipality subject to suit.
 The Cobb County Police Department is an instrumentality of Cobb County.